Heritage

 Walk the heritage trail

-This is a self-guided walk of the town centre, starting at 800-year old Market Place, the Historic Heart of Basingstoke.
+Follow the Town Centre Heritage Trail and discover more about the town's history, from Domesday to the modern day.
+This is a self-guided walk of the town centre starting in Basingstoke’s 800-year-old Market Place.
 The full walk lasts approximately 90 minutes, although this can be followed in smaller sections.

 Discover more about Basingstoke’s history and heritage from Love Basingstoke.